1,2-Dibromoethane: Reagent

 1,2-Dibromoethane has wider applications in the preparation of other organic compounds including those carrying modified diazocine rings and vinyl bromide that is a precursor to some fire retardants.

 In organic synthesis, 1,2-dibromoethane is used to brominate carbanions and to activate magnesium for certain Grignard reagents.
 In the latter process, 1,2-dibromoethane reacts with magnesium, producing ethylene and magnesium bromide, which are innocuous, exposing a more active portion of the magnesium particle to the substrate.

 Health effects

 1,2-Dibromoethane causes changes in the metabolism and severe destruction of living tissues.
 The known empirical LD50 values for 1,2-dibromoethane are 140 mg kg^{−1} (oral, rat), and 300.0 mg kg^{−1} (dermal, rabbit).
 1,2-Dibromoethane is a known carcinogen, with pre-1977 exposure levels ranking it as the most carcinogenic substance on the HERP Index.

 The effects on people of breathing high levels are not known, but animal studies with short-term exposures to high levels caused depression and collapse, indicating effects on the brain.
 Changes in the brain and behavior were also seen in young rats whose male parents had breathed 1,2-dibromoethane, and birth defects were observed in the young of animals that were exposed while pregnant.
 1,2-Dibromoethane is not known to cause birth defects in humans.
-Swallowing has caused death at 40ml doses.
+Swallowing has caused death from ingesting a 4.5 mL dose.